 Private Albert Brockett at War

-Albert Brockett was born July 1886 and died June 1975, both in Steeple Morden.
+Albert Brockett was born July 1886 and died June 1975, both events occurring in Steeple Morden.

 He served in the First World War, survived and returned home, although he had been taken seriously ill and was not expected to survive.
 As a result, he was discharged as medically unfit for further service.
 His illness may actually have saved his life?